WHEN TO APPOINT YOUR INTERIOR DESIGNER

-MAS Design Consultants is a Architectural Design company that Sturman & Co. have been working closely with for some time.
-MAS Designs have recently posted the following wording on their blog, which we feel is a great summary of the benefits that our clients feel when we work in close collaboration with architects.
+Sturman & Co. usually work as part of a wider project team, including architects.
+One of the practices we have been working closely with for some time, MAS Designs, recently posted the following wording on their blog, which we feel is a great summary of the benefits that our clients feel when we work in close collaboration with architects.
 Take a look...

 MAS Design Consultants are collaborating more and more with the fabulous Sturman & Co.
 Interior Design Studio, based in Ilkley.
 Sturman & Co.
 Interior Design Studio, established in 2011 by Bess Sturman, has become the go-to Yorkshire Interior Design Studio for original, beautiful and practical interior designs.

 You might not be sure that your project even required an interior designer.

 You have decided that you want to add an extension to the back of your house.
 You have the space worked out in your head and can imagine it as a brand-new kitchen and open-plan living space, lovely bi-fold doors, pendant lights, you whipping up a cordon-bleu meal while the children finish their homework amicably at the breakfast bar – basically it’s the new heart to your perfect home.

 But unless you are already an industry expert, any sort of building project requires a lot of planning and know-how.
 There are so many different elements to consider such as building materials, electrics, planning, plumbing, joinery, decoration and much, much more.

 So you need help.
 But from whom?

 An architect or architectural designer mainly focusses on a building’s shell – its planning, design and construction.

 An Interior designer focusses on creating memorable, positive experiences inside that shell, for the users of the space.

 The ideal scenario comes about when your architect and interior designer work closely together, from the outset.